hrishabh-16/TasteQuest-FoodDeliveryPlatform/README.md

 ## Contributing

-Contributions to TeachQuest are welcome.
+Contributions to TasteQuest are welcome.
 Please ensure to follow the project's code style and submit pull requests for any new features or bug fixes.